 SUMMARY OF SPECIFIC PROVISIONS:

-Hawaiian and Pacific Islander history and civic impact and to provide
+Hawaiian, and Pacific Islander history and civic impact curriculum or

 JUSTIFICATION: